Battlecruiser/L2J_DataPack/datapack_development/sql/experimental/readme.txt

 		SQL File History, or, "What happened to the files?"

+The npc.sql and npcskills.sql files from the experimental folder became obsolete as of C4 :) so basically were deleted.
+You can still find them in the C3 branch if you really want to.
+But we would highly reccomend you don't do that.

 Old name as in:                         New name as in:
 Revision 659                            Revision 687